rickellis/ConkyMatic/README.md

 ## ConkyMatic is a shell script that:

-* Creates a 16 color palette image from the current wallpaper (look at the bottom of the Conky in the screenshots).
+* Creates a 16 color palette image from the current wallpaper (look at the bottom of the Conky in the screenshots)

 * Extracts the hex color value of each of the 16 images in the color palette.